OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

             hash-max-ziplist-value, set-max-intset-entries, zset-max-ziplist-entries, zset-max-ziplist-value, databases.

         -EnableNonSslPort <Boolean>
             EnableNonSslPort is used by Azure Redis Cache.
-If no value is provided, the default value is false and the non-SSL port will be disabled.
+If no value is provided, hello default value is false and the non-SSL port will be disabled.
 Possible values are true and false.

         -ShardCount <Integer>
-            The number of shards to create on a Premium Cluster Cache.
+            hello number of shards toocreate on a Premium Cluster Cache.

         -VirtualNetwork <String>
-            The exact ARM resource ID of the virtual network to deploy the redis cache in.
+            hello exact ARM resource ID of hello virtual network toodeploy hello redis cache in.
 Example format: /subscriptions/{
             subid}/resourceGroups/{resourceGroupName}/providers/Microsoft.ClassicNetwork/VirtualNetworks/{vnetName}

         -Subnet <String>